Barclays PLC Reiterates “Underweight” Rating for Ithaca Energy Inc. (IAE)

-Barclays PLC reissued their underweight rating on shares of Ithaca Energy Inc. (LON:IAE) in a report published on Tuesday morning.
-Barclays PLC currently has a GBX 85 ($1.04) price objective on the stock.
+Ithaca Energy Inc. (LON:IAE)‘s stock had its “underweight” rating reissued by equities researchers at Barclays PLC in a report issued on Monday, StockTargetPrices.com reports.
+They presently have a GBX 85 ($1.03) price target on the stock.
+Barclays PLC’s price target would indicate a potential downside of 14.36% from the stock’s previous close.

-Several other equities research analysts also recently commented on IAE.
-Peel Hunt restated an add rating and set a GBX 90 ($1.11) price objective on shares of Ithaca Energy in a report on Friday, November 25th.
-Macquarie decreased their price objective on Ithaca Energy from GBX 106 ($1.30) to GBX 101 ($1.24) and set an outperform rating for the company in a report on Monday, November 28th.
-Canaccord Genuity upgraded Ithaca Energy to a buy rating and boosted their price objective for the company from GBX 85 ($1.04) to GBX 100 ($1.23) in a report on Tuesday, December 6th.
-FinnCap restated a buy rating and set a GBX 96 ($1.18) price objective on shares of Ithaca Energy in a report on Friday, November 25th.
-Finally, Royal Bank Of Canada restated an outperform rating and set a GBX 95 ($1.17) price objective on shares of Ithaca Energy in a report on Tuesday, October 4th.
-Two equities research analysts have rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company.
-The company has a consensus rating of Hold and a consensus target price of GBX 92.14 ($1.13).
+Several other brokerages also recently commented on IAE.
+Peel Hunt reaffirmed an “under review” rating on shares of Ithaca Energy in a research note on Monday, November 14th.
+FinnCap reaffirmed a “buy” rating and set a GBX 96 ($1.17) price objective on shares of Ithaca Energy in a research note on Friday, November 25th.
+Canaccord Genuity downgraded shares of Ithaca Energy to a “hold” rating and set a GBX 85 ($1.03) price objective for the company. in a research note on Tuesday, November 15th.
+Royal Bank Of Canada reaffirmed an “outperform” rating and set a GBX 95 ($1.16) price objective on shares of Ithaca Energy in a research note on Tuesday, October 4th.
+Finally, Macquarie lowered their price objective on shares of Ithaca Energy from GBX 106 ($1.29) to GBX 101 ($1.23) and set an “outperform” rating for the company in a research note on Monday, November 28th.
+Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and a consensus target price of GBX 92.14 ($1.12).

-COPYRIGHT VIOLATION WARNING: This news story was reported by The Vista Voice and is owned by of The Vista Voice.
-If you are viewing this news story on another site, it was copied illegally and reposted in violation of U.S. & international trademark and copyright laws.
-The correct version of this news story can be read at http://www.thevistavoice.org/2017/01/09/barclays-plc-reiterates-underweight-rating-for-ithaca-energy-inc-iae/1144458.html.
+ILLEGAL ACTIVITY NOTICE: This piece was originally reported by The Vista Voice and is owned by of The Vista Voice.
+If you are accessing this piece on another domain, it was illegally stolen and reposted in violation of international copyright and trademark laws.
+The correct version of this piece can be read at http://www.thevistavoice.org/2017/01/11/barclays-plc-reiterates-underweight-rating-for-ithaca-energy-inc-iae-2/1147280.html.

 Ithaca Energy Inc is a North Sea oil and gas operator engaged in the appraisal and development of the United Kingdom undeveloped discoveries and the exploitation of its existing the United Kingdom producing asset portfolio.
 The Company is engaged in oil and gas development and production and related activities in a geographical area being the North Sea.